 Panorama photography is not everyone's cup of tea but it is fun to try these things and I do encourage everyone to try and get involved as much as they can with all photography variants.

 There are many new model cameras now equipped with their own built-in 'stitching' programs, but there are also programs available freely on the net.

 Admittedly, panoramas are fun to do and can require a certain amount of skill to get a reasonable result.

-Depending on the scene you are composing (we will assume, in this case, a landscape) and type of camera you are using, for a correct exposure you should switch your mode dial to “Landscape” and have your lens set on wide angle.
-Or, on the other hand, if you are using a SLR type camera, a 50mm (standard) lens or zoom set at around 45 - 50mm.
-For exposure, “aperture priority” mode and set it to f11 or f16 or “shutter priority” - 1/125 or 1/250 second (for a bright sunny day).
-Focus control set to infinity.
-This should allow you to get good clear focus throughout the scene, availability of light permitting.
+Depending on the scene you are composing (we will assume, in this case, a landscape) and type of camera you are using, for a correct exposure you should switch your mode dial to “Landscape” and have your lens set on a wide angle.
+Or, on the other hand, if you are using an SLR type camera, a 50mm (standard) lens or a zoom set at around 45 - 50mm.
+For exposure, 'aperture priority' mode and set it to f11 or f16 or 'shutter priority' - 1/125 or 1/250 second (for a bright sunny day).
+This should allow you to get good clear focus throughout the scene, availability of ambient light permitting.
 You may have to make minor adjustments till you get exposure settings right.

 When you are happy with your first composition, (and I am assuming you are panning from left to right), carry out the shot, but keep a mental note of any elements near the right edge of the frame, such as a tree or rock.
 Pan your camera along for the next composition, but overlap slightly the tree or rock that you mentally noted from your first frame.
 Then compose and take the shot.

 Repeat this process for a third, fourth or fifth shot.
 Depending of course on how long you want your panorama to be, or in fact, how long your subject is.
 Generally speaking, most panoramas will include four, five or six frames.

 Remembering, of course, the more frames you have, the longer your panorama will be, and the more difficult it is then to view comfortably on your PC.